Parsing C++ Files with the Clang Code Model

 - To avoid out-of-memory crashes caused by indexing huge source files that are typically auto-generated by scripts or code, the size of files to index is limited to 5MB by default.
 To adjust the limit, edit the value for the Do not index files greater than check box.
 To index all files, deselect the check box.

-- In the Clang-Tidy tab, select the checks to perform.
+- Select Manage to specify the Clang checks to perform.